-Introducing Michael Porter:
+Introducing Professor Michael Porter

 Throughout his career, he has received 30+ major honorary degrees and awards.
 He was also voted the most influential strategic thinker in the world by the Strategic Management Society.

 What is Shared Value?

-His article “Creating Shared Value”, this article has gone on to be recognised as the single most influential treatise on shared value, and on how it can be integrated into public policy and business strategy.
+His article “Creating Shared Value” has gone to be the single most influential model on how shared value could be integrated into public policy and business strategy.

-As a management strategy, shared value is focused on the creation of measurable business value by companies through the identification and addressing of those social problems that intersect with business operations.
+As a management strategy, shared value is focused on creating measurable business value by companies by identifying and addressing those social problems that intersect with business operations.

-Creating Shared Value:
+Creating Shared Value

-1. Reconceiving Markets and Products:
+1. Reconceiving Markets and Products

 Example: BD developed a new safety syringe to reduce needle-stick injuries among healthcare workers.
-This product innovation was so profitable that it earned BD more than $2 billion (which is roughly a quarter of the revenues the company earned that year).
+This product innovation was so profitable that it earned BD over $2 billion (roughly a quarter of the company’s revenues that year).

 Example: Walmart improved delivery logistics and reduced packaging.
-As a direct result, the company saved more than $200 million that would otherwise have been spent in covering distribution costs.
-At the same time, the firm grew the quantities being shipped.
+As a direct result, the company saved over $200 million that would otherwise have been spent covering distribution costs.
+At the same time, the firm grew the quantities getting shipped.

-3. Local Cluster Development:
+3. Enabling Local Cluster Development

 Example: CISCO launched the Networking Academy to specifically train four million network administrators (and more) around the globe.
-This significantly reduced the main constraint that was affecting the growth of the company’s addressable server market.
+This notion significantly reduced the primary constraint affecting the growth of the company’s addressable server market.